 Qualified Rollovers may be direct or indirect.
 Direct Qualified Rollovers involve the transfer of funds directly from an Account to an account in another state's 529 Plan, to an Account in the Plan for a different Beneficiary, or to an ABLE account for the same or a different beneficiary.
 Indirect Qualified Rollovers involve the transfer of funds from an Account to the Participant, who then contributes the funds to an account in another state's 529 Plan, to an Account in the Plan for a different Beneficiary, or to an ABLE account for the same or a different beneficiary.
-To avoid adverse federal income tax consequences, the funds received by the Participant from the rollover must be contributed to an account in another state's 529 Plan, to an Account in the Plan, or to an ABLE account within 60 days of withdrawal from the Account.
-If the contribution to an account in another state's 529 Plan, an Account in the Plan, or an ABLE account occurs after the 60-day time frame, the rollover may be considered a Taxable Withdrawal or a Nongualified Withdrawal, depending on the circumstances.
+To avoid adverse federal income tax consequences, the funds received by the Participant from the rollover must be contributed to the new account, to an Account in the Plan, or to an ABLE account within 60 days of withdrawal from the Account.
+If the contribution to the new account, an Account in the Plan, or an ABLE account occurs after the 60-day time frame, the rollover may be considered a Taxable Withdrawal or a Nonqualified Withdrawal, depending circumstances.